 Why do we pay dues?

 Washington University is an institution with $14 billion in total assets as of 2019.
-The administration are able to spend from this vast wealth to stonewall progress, and we need our own pool of resources in order to change what we want to change.
+The administration is able to spend from this vast wealth to stonewall progress, and we need our own pool of resources in order to change what we want to change.
 For that reason, all WUGWU members pay dues of $15/month (or $150/year), and we are also supported in part by dues paid by other SEIU members in St. Louis and around the US and Canada.

 Money from dues is used to pay for the things that make our work successful.
 Dues pay for megaphones and signs at rallies, for food at social events and meetings, for our full-time organizers’ salaries, and for lawyers to represent us, among other things.
 It is no exaggeration to say that without the pooling of our wages, we never could have achieved any of the victories that we already have.
 Nationally, union dues average 2% of wages or salary, which are offset by higher salaries won from the strength of workers collectively bargaining together.
 The average wage difference between a unionized workforce and non-unionized workforce in the same occupation is +19%, according to the most recent (2019) annual report by the US Department of Labor’s Bureau of Labor Statistics.
 Disaggregating the data, the higher education occupation (employee-defined) and industry (employer-defined) wage differences are:

 Who is in charge of WUGWU?
 How is the agenda of WUGWU decided?